GEOS-DEV/GEOS/src/coreComponents/fileIO/doc/LogCsvOutputs.rst

 - **Mobile phase mass ( metric 2** \ [3]_ **) [kg or mol]:**

-  This gives us, for each phase, the mass or number of molesd that is in motion or that can move depending on the simulation conditions.
+  This gives us, for each phase, the mass or number of moles that is in motion or that can move depending on the simulation conditions.

 - **Component mass [kg or mol]:**